Try Out Our NEW Disneyland Ticket Calculator!

 Trattoria al Forno

 Does strolling the boardwalk make you hungry for pasta?
 If so, be sure to visit Trattoria l Forno.
 This table-service restaurant dishes up old-world Italian classics just like Nonna used to make for dinner.
-In the morning, meanwhile, the Bon Voyage Adventure Breakfast starring Ariel and Prince Eric from The Little Mermaid and Rapunzel and Flynn Rider from Tangled features Mediterranean-inspired breakfast dishes with a side of Disney magic.
+In the morning, meanwhile, the Bon Voyage Adventure Breakfast character dining experience starring Ariel and Prince Eric from The Little Mermaid and Rapunzel and Flynn Rider from Tangled features Mediterranean-inspired breakfast dishes with a side of Disney magic.

 Disney BoardWalk Entertainment